luke-clifton/shh/README.md

     ls &!> StdOut  Redirect stderr of `ls` to wherever stdout is going.
     StdOut <!& ls  Same as above

+## Globbing

+Currently Shh does not have any built in globbing support.
+Rather, it is currently suggested to use another library to do globbing.
+For example, using the [Glob](http://hackage.haskell.org/package/Glob) package, it is possible to do something like

+    wc =<< glob "*.md"

+Certainly more verbose than the Bash equivalent, however, also more explicit, which is probably a good thing.
+If this turns out to be too cumbersome, we might introduce a more succinct globbing feature.

 ## Usage

 Enable Temlpate Haskell and load the environment